tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 let a = event;
 ```

-Set the global variable `a` to be the value of the local variable `a`:
+Set the metadata variable `a` to be the value of the local variable `a`:

 ```tremor
 let $a = a;